yussieik/Dokka.AI/README.md

-5. A window with JSON format result will appear + the app automatically delivers the processed result to the user into "\Dokka.AI\work" with the name of the original file.
+5. Receive a window with JSON format result will appear + the app automatically delivers the processed result to the user into "\Dokka.AI\work" with the name of the original file.